albar965/littlenavmap-manual/src/en/MEASURE.rst

 |Measure Distance from here| Measure Distance
 ---------------------------------------------

-Draw a measurment line after selecting :ref:`measure-gc-distance-from-here` in the map context menu or doing a ``Ctrl+Click`` in the map.
+Draw a measurement line after selecting :ref:`measure-gc-distance-from-here` in the map context menu or doing a ``Ctrl+Click`` in the map.
-Click a second time to finish the measurment and fix the line.
+Click a second time to finish the measurement and fix the line.

 See :ref:`user-features-legend` in the map legend for more information.